fhiso/tsc-governance/strategy.md

 The aim is that applications should be able to produce properly-formed citations in the vendor's preferred style using the data found in the citation elements.
-Ideally this should be possible using standard templating technology such as [XSLT](http://www.w3.org/Style/XSL/) or [BibTeX](https://www.ctan.org/pkg/bibtex?lang=en).
+Ideally this should be possible using standard templating technology such as [XSLT](http://www.w3.org/Style/XSL/).
 It is not FHISO's job to produce such a formatter, but as the standard develops, we should be considering whether data in the citation elements can be converted algorithmically to forms used in real-world citations.
 For example, some citation styles for books put the author's surname first, followed by first names or initials; other styles put the name in its conventional order.
 How should this be supported?

 Full systems for representing names and addresses are outwith the scope of this project.
 But it may be that a lightweight microformat may be